martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 == Changelog ==

+= 1.12.42 =
+*  Fixed: Remove the link from "Privacy Policy" text in the form when there is no Privacy Policy page.

 = 1.12.41 =
 *  Added: WHERE selectors in "Options from database" (Select, Single and Multiple choice fields).